BrownTian/DeepLearning_RNN/README.md

 There are two folders,

 - one representing a project using tensorflow,keras to implement RNNs.
-- another is build RNNs from scratch, based on matrix operation, and use the autograd Lib.
+- another is building RNNs from scratch, based on matrix operation, and use the autograd API.

 If you have any question or comments, please feel free to contact me: bowentian2017@u.northwestern.edu